Albert166/finalproject/README.md

 # Shopping list app
 ## Introduction

-Shopping list app meant to help you communicate with your household to help get your shopping done faster.
+Shopping list is a simple web-app meant to help you communicate with your household to help get your shopping done faster.

 ## App description